jaelynbos/Atenuis_Philippines/README.md

 ## Data availability
 Raw reads from RAD sequencing are available for download on NCBI at https://www.ncbi.nlm.nih.gov/sra/PRJNA1445311.

-Genotype calls are additionally available in .vcf format.
-These are available in the 'vcfs' folder.
+Filtered SNPs are additionally available in .vcf format.
+These are available in the 'vcfs' directory.
+Many other intermediate datasets required as inputs for producing analysis and figures with .ipynb R scripts can be found in the other_data directory.

-Two metadata files are available in the 'metadat' folder. all_Atenuis_sites.csv contains latitude and longitude coordinates (WGS84) for each sampling site. \
+Two metadata files are available in the 'metadat' directory. all_Atenuis_sites.csv contains latitude and longitude coordinates (WGS84) for each sampling site. \
 metadata_shoredist.csv includes finer resolution latitude and longitude coordinates extracted from GPS tracks for a subset of the samples (not all sampling days had a working GPS unit available), as well as oceanic depth for a subset of the samples.

 This metadata is additionally available on GEOME (https://n2t.net/ark:/21547/R2686).

-Reference genomes were downloaded from NCBI and are additionally available in the 'genome references' folder.
+Reference genomes were downloaded from NCBI and are additionally available in the 'genome references' directory.

 ## Required software
 Fastp. https://github.com/opengene/fastp \